Skip to content

 Drilling Down

 As a whole, the industry is aware of this pivot to digital.
-For the past three years, it’s been a story of demonstrating mastery of technology and/or acquiring technology.
+For the past three years, it's been a story of demonstrating mastery of technology and/or acquiring technology.
 Investments now are focused on positioning to drive these initiatives.
 The next challenge to tackle is the workforce.
 Do businesses have the skills and capabilities required to deliver?
 Despite a robust economy and strong demand for talent, 2018 IT job growth is essentially flat according to Staffing Industry Analysts.
 Many will attribute this to the shortage of IT talent for high-demand skillsets particularly in the emerging technology arena.
 Tight talent market is further exacerbated by immigration reform and changing risk appetite.
+This reality has sharpened attention on it staffing strategies that balance speed, quality and cost while coping with an it skills shortage.

 From the survey, we understand that due to continued pressure to reduce cost, IT Executives are shifting to use management consulting firms for strategy work and less for execution and sustainment work efforts.